-This project has received funding through the Welsh Government Rural Communities – Rural Development Programme 2014-2020, which is funded by the European Agricultural Fund for Rural Development and the Welsh Government.
+The project was funded through the Welsh Government Rural Communities – Rural Development Programme 2014-2020, European Agricultural Fund for Rural Development and the Welsh Government.

 The Resilient Green Spaces project has achieved wide-ranging benefits for communities and environments around Wales.
 It has enhanced food systems, with an emphasis on local production and agro-ecological farming.
 Communities have developed the confidence and skills to initiate change in future.

 Researchers from Cardiff University School of Geography and Planning and University of West of England Bristol worked with our delivery team to develop a Theory of Change for each workstream.